avinashyadavofficial/avinashyadavofficial/README.md

 ## 🎯 2024 Goals

 - **Enhance Open Source Contributions**: Aiming to make meaningful contributions to major open-source projects.
-- **Master Cloud and AI Technologies**: Diving deeper into AWS and advanced AI techniques.
+- **Master Cloud and AI Technologies**: Diving deeper into AWS and advanced AI techniques, with a focus on mastering AI technologies.
 - **Launch a New SaaS Product**: Bringing an innovative idea to life by the end of the year.
+- **Proficient in Data Structures and Algorithms**: Strengthening skills in data structures and algorithms to enhance problem-solving abilities.
+- **Advance Software Development**: Continuing to grow expertise in software development, with a focus on full-stack development.

 ## 📬 Let's Connect